 The Corporation's financial assets consist of cash and cash equivalents and accounts receivable, which are classified and measured at amortized cost.
-The Corporation's financial liabilities consist of accounts payable and accrued liabilities, and lease liability, which are classified and measured at amortized cost, and derivative liabilities which are classified and measured at amortized cost, and derivative liabilities which are classified and measured at amortized cost.
+The Corporation's financial liabilities consist of accounts payable and accrued liabilities, and lease liability, which are classified and measured at amortized cost, and derivative liabilities which are classified and measured at FVTPL.